fivetran/dbt_style_guide/sql_guidelines.md

 ## Joins

 - **No need to declare table aliases** unless joining to the same table multiple times
-- **Always prefix column name with table name/alias when selecting from a query that joins additional tables**
+- **Always prefix column name with table name/alias when selecting from a query that joins 2 or more tables**
 - **Use "join on" as opposed to "join using"**
 ```sql
 /* Best Practice */